 - Swap the unsalted butter with garlic herb butter for a savory flavor to balance the sweetness.

 - For a sweeter version, you can mix in 1 to 2 Tablespoons maple syrup or brown sugar.

-- You could also place Instant Pot mashed sweet potatoes in a baking dish and add marshmallows on top.
+- You could also place Instant Pot mashed sweet potatoes in a baking dish and add marshmallows on top like I do in this sweet potatoes casserole with marshmallows.
 Broil for 1 to 2 minutes until browned.